bobbyiliev/introduction-to-sql/ebook/en/content/007-order-and-group-by.md

 +-----------------+----------+
 ```

-The `GROUP BY` statement grouped the usernames that were identical.
-So `bobby`, `tony` and `devdojo`, and then it ran a `COUNT` on each of them.
+The `GROUP BY` statement grouped the identical usernames.
+Then it ran a `COUNT` on each of `bobby`, `tony` and `devdojo`.

-The main thing to keep in mind here is that the `GROUP BY` should be added after the `FROM` clause and after the WHERE clause in case that you have one.
+The main thing to remember here is that the `GROUP BY` should be added after the `FROM` clause and after the `WHERE` clause.

 ## HAVING Clause

-The `HAVING` clause allows you to filter out the results on the groups formed by `GROUP BY` clause.
+The `HAVING` clause allows you to filter out the results on the groups formed by the `GROUP BY` clause.

-For example, let's say that we wanted to get all usernames which are duplicate, i.e., all the usernames which are present in more than one table record.
+For example, let's say that we wanted to get all usernames that are duplicates, i.e., all the usernames present in more than one table record.

-In our case, we have 2 users with username `bobby`, 2 users with username `tony`, and 2 users with username `devdojo`.
+In our case, we have two users with username `bobby`, two users with username `tony`, and two users with username `devdojo`.
 This represented in an SQL statement would look like this:

 ```
 SELECT COUNT(username), username FROM users GROUP by username HAVING COUNT(username) > 1;